Kegel8 Vitamin D3 5000iu Supplement

 Not many of us would object to naturally boosting our Vitamin D levels – safe exposure to the sun is the best way, 10 – 20 minutes a day - but what happens if you’re resident here in the Northern Hemisphere where the sun doesn’t shine for days on end and the recommended exposure goes up to 1 hour?
 Vitamin D is essential for bone health and a healthy immune system, so supplementing with Vitamin D3 (also known as provitamin D) is essential.

 Eating foods rich in Vitamin D such as oily fish, mushrooms and raw milk can help but it estimated that 80% of us are Vitamin D deficient resulting in high blood pressure, cancer, arthritis, depression, insomnia, chronic pain, fibromyalgia, asthma, osteoporosis and diabetes.
+Studies confirm that Vitamin D reduces the urge to urinate and supplementing with Vitamin D is shown to be effective in the treatment of urinary incontinence.

 Are you overweight?
 Bad news for your Vitamin D levels as well as your pelvic floor I’m afraid.
 You see Vitamin D is a fat soluble vitamin which is stored in the liver and fatty tissues.
 Our body makes most of the Vitamin D we need, but increased body fat absorbs Vitamin D and stops the body from using it.
 Excess weight is hugely detrimental for the pelvic floor muscles, it literally ‘weighs-down’ the muscles, sometimes to breaking point, so not only is our pelvic floor struggling to support this extra weight, it is also doing so without the benefit of Vitamin D which is being cruelly locked away from the muscles.
 Double whammy.